TheDarkestNightRises/game-dev/blog posts/Milestone2_#4.md

 In the game, the dash mechanic looks something like this:

 ### Slimes
-The slimes moves horizontally both left and right, jumping.
-The slime enemy changes its direction when it collides with other objects in the game such as a wall.
+The slime moves horizontally in both directions and is also capable of jumping.
+It adjusts its movement direction when colliding with objects such as walls.
+This directional change occurs when another collider exits the boundary of the slime's collider.

 ![dff380a79fc68a96d2a0a7e6f33de551](https://github.com/TheDarkestNightRises/game-dev/assets/85575367/b6c67e31-d5f4-4f85-bc20-64baa39d81c9)

-The FlipSprite() method is a private method that is used to change the sprite orientation based on the direction of the slime.
+The FlipSprite() method adjusts the slime sprite's orientation based on the direction of its movement.
+It analyzes the sign of the slime's horizontal velocity to determine whether to flip the sprite left or right.
 ![870f24a5699550a3f7754c8ca863f3ce](https://github.com/TheDarkestNightRises/game-dev/assets/85575367/8da68067-3af7-4e85-8686-8d7943bbcfca)